- Click question to view answer.

-There is documentation describing how the travel benefited the Award, if specific travel was not included in the Award budget.
+There is documentation describing how the travel benefited the Award, if the specific travel was not included in the Award budget.

 The trip takes place during the Award period.

-Per Diem amounts are within limits; follow UW guidelines for any excess amounts.
+Per diem amounts are within limits; follow UW guidelines for any excess amounts.

-Lump sum amounts (lodging, meals, conferences) are broken out and documented to be within the Per Diem limitation.
+Lump sum amounts (lodging, meals, conferences) are broken out and documented to be within the per diem limitation.

-If the expense is allowable then costs can be allocated across more than one Award so long as that allocation is in proportion to the benefit provided to each Award, i.e. the allocation of the visa cost matches the effort that the person will be expending on each Award.
-For example, if the person’s effort is allocated 80/20 between two budgets, then the H1-B visa cost should also be allocated on a similar 80/20 split.
+If the expense is allowable, it can be allocated across more than one Award as long as the allocation is in proportion to the benefit provided to each Award.
+The allocation of the visa cost should match the effort that the person will be expending on each Award.
+For example, if the person’s effort is allocated 80/20 between two Awards, then the H-1B visa cost should also be allocated on a similar 80/20 split.